oney/sequelize-proxy/README.md

 # Sequelize proxy

-This package add a proxy layer on Sequelize to optimize queries by gathering multiple queries such as findByPk and get(Association) and merge them to one single query.
+This package adds a proxy layer on Sequelize to optimize queries by gathering multiple queries such as findByPk and get[Association] (support hasOne, belongsTo, hasMany, belongsToMany) and merging them to one single query.

 This package can easily and elegantly solve N+1 problem on GraphQL.